LangStream/documentation/langstream-cli/langstream-ui.md

 The LangStream CLI provides a web interface that you can use to test your application.
 The web interface is available at [http://localhost:8092/](http://localhost:8092/).

-This interfaces shows:
+This interface displays:

 * the application logs
-* a chatbot like interface to interact with the gateways
+* a chatbot-like interface to interact with the gateways
 * a diagram of the application pipelines
 * the JSON description of the application, both the logical and the physical description (execution plan)